-- · draw down and recharge at normal pumping rates - seasonal variations (if records exist) of groundwater levels.
+- location - pumping parameters - draw down and recharge at normal pumping rates - seasonal variations (if records exist) of groundwater levels.

 A network of observation points which would satisfactorily monitor groundwater resources both before and after commencement of operations should be developed.